ArcadeTV/mw4-logo-revamp/README.md

 #### Windows

-- Clone this repository into a local directory
+- Clone this repository into a local directory.
-- Navigate into the folder you cloned and setup the tools `git clone https://github.com/ArcadeTV/tools`
+- Navigate into the folder you cloned and setup the tools `git clone https://github.com/ArcadeTV/tools`.
+- Put the needed source ROM into the `roms` folder.
 - Execute the `build.bat` file that is provided within the repository.

 You may want to install `tools\win\vcredist_x86.exe` as a dependency for some commandline tools if you run into an error.